How does knowing your HIV status help you control your life?

-When people have a terminal illness and think they’re going to die soon, they tend to withdraw from their community and their support group, while trying to be as low impact as possible, he says.
+When people have a terminal illness and think they’re going to die soon, they tend to withdraw from their community and their support group, he says.

 “They also tend to withdraw from the economy and not invest in any long-term projects while they wait to die.
 However, once they understand that they are not terminal but have a chronic manageable disease it changes their entire behaviour and allows them to participate in things that the rest of the population takes for granted.”